alrenU/study-notes/internet-programming/TypeScript.md

 <!-- TS For JS Programmer -->
 <!-- TS For Functional Programmers -->
 <!-- TS Tooling In 5 Minutes -->
 + **TypeScript (TS)**: A statically-typed *superset* of JavaScript (JS) that adds type annotations to the language.
+Since it is a superset of JS, any valid JS code is also valid TS code.
   - **Superset (In Programming)**: A language that extends another language by adding new features while maintaining full compatibility with the original language.
-+ Since TS is a superset of JS, any valid JS code is also valid TS code.

 + **Runtime Behavior**: TS preserves the runtime behavior of JS.
 For instance, dividing by zero in JS results in `Infinity` rather than throwing an exception.
 TS does not alter this behavior, so existing JS code will run the same way when converted to TS.
-+ **Compilation**: The TS compiler converts TS code into JS code for execution.
++ The TS compiler converts TS code into JS code for execution.
 + **Type Erasure**: Type annotations and other TS-specific types are removed during compilation.
 The resulting JS code does not include TS types.
 + **Libraries and Frameworks**: TS does not include additional runtime libraries.
 It uses the same standard library and external libraries as JS.
 There are no TS-specific frameworks to learn.

 + **Tooling and Usage**
   - **Installing TypeScript**: Via *npm* or *Visual Studio* plugins.
-  - **Type Annotations**: Explicitly specify types for variables, parameters, and return values.
   - **Class Constructors**: Using `public` in `constructor` parameters creates properties automatically.
     + **Example**:
       ```